duckalini/my_first_terraform/README.md

 [Terraform landscape](https://github.com/coinbase/terraform-landscape) cleans up the output of a terraform plan.

 This is particularly useful when checking the diff between IAM policy documents.
 Terraform is notoriously bad at formatting these in a human-readable way.
 Landscape will fix that for you and highlight specific changes and hide anything that isn't changing allowing you to catch unexpected changes before they're applied.

+Use `terraform plan -out=plan.out | tee /dev/tty | landscape` to pass plan files to landscape for formatting.